slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The world doesn’t have the luxury of waiting for complete answers before it takes action."
 -- Daniel Gilber*

-To make fast decisions is a competitive advantage.

-Most people get paralyzed by over thinking.
+Fast decisions are a competitive advantage but most people get paralyzed by over thinking.
 If you don't decide timely somebody will do it for you.

 Hints: